Cynth3tik/awesome/README.md

 *   [mpociot/chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT

-*   [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
+*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue enables you to create your own AI code assistant inside your IDE.
 Keep your developers in flow with open-source VS Code and JetBrains extensions